Rowdy right-wing rally-goers flood Portland park amid heavy police presence

 A similar Patriot Prayer event on June 4 devolved into fistfights and assaults by both sides as police struggled to keep the groups apart.

-As supporters jostled among the crowds and media at the park, Gibson took a mic at one point to rally the already boisterous crowd, saying, "We are going to make change.
+As supporters jostled among the crowds at the park, Gibson took a mic to rally the already boisterous crowd, saying, "We are going to make change.
 We just keep going."

-He said the group was there to express their views as guaranteed by the constitution, not to fight.
+He said the group was there to express their views as guaranteed by the constitution, not to fight, but that many had to wear heavy gear to protect themselves against anti-fascists.

+At one point, Gibson referred to the counter-protesters as "punks" who, he said, were an obstacle to bringing people of the right and left together.

+"A lot of people at the top are laughing their asses off," Gibson told the crowd.
+"They are taking full advantage of dividing us up while the government gets bigger and bigger."

 Gibson said in a live video on Facebook earlier this week that he won’t stop bringing his followers to Portland until they can express their right-wing views without interference.

-Organizers say that while Patriot Prayer denies being a white supremacist group, it affiliates itself with known white supremacists, white nationalists and neo-Nazi gangs.
+Organizers of a counter-protest said that while Patriot Prayer denies being a white supremacist group, it affiliates itself with known white supremacists, white nationalists and neo-Nazi gangs.

-In addition, self-described anti-fascists – or “antifa” – have been organizing anonymously online to confront Patriot Prayer and an affiliated group, the Proud Boys, in the streets.
+In addition, self-described anti-fascists – or “antifa” – organized anonymously online to confront Patriot Prayer and an affiliated group, the Proud Boys, in the streets.

 The Facebook page for Resist Patriot Prayer: Violent Alt-Right Bigots Off Our Streets," the group said it is willing to use physical force if necessary against "Joey and his Alt Right goons."